The Chia pool protocol has been designed for security and decentralization. It does not rely on any 3rd party, closed code, or trusted behavior.

 sub_slot_iters is the number of VDF iterations performed in 10 minutes for the fastest VDF in the network.
 This increases if the fastest timelord's speed increases.
 The difficulty is similarly affected by timelord speed (it goes up when timelord speed increases, since blocks come faster), but it's also affected by the total amount of space in the network.
 These two parameters determine how difficult it is to "win" a block and find a proof.

-See Section 3.4 for more details.
+See the Challenges page for more details.

 Since only about one farmer worldwide finds a proof every 18.75 seconds (two signage points), this means the chances of finding one are tiny, with the default